 Walking, jogging, and running are a form of aerobic endurance exercise.
 A treadmill allows you to do these activities at home or at the gym in a safe controlled environment.

 While we generally recommend you go outside for a walk or jog, that is not always possible due to weather, your location, safety, mental or physical health, etc. Whatever the reason, the treadmill is a good option for getting your daily exercise in.

 Aerobic exercise is important for seniors because it improves cardiovascular health, metabolism, circulation, recovery and mental health.
 Aerobic exercise is also associated with anti-aging and longevity, so it’s very important as you get older.

 Using a treadmill work just as well as regular walking or cycling on an exercise bike or a real bike.
 It’s truly a matter of preference.
 Walking and running can be a little bit more strenuous and this more effective on average than cycling, although you can cycle extremely hard as well to increase the workout impact.

 Most treadmills offer a way to track your workouts and heart rate, so it’s very easy to follow your progress over time.
 This is something that is very useful if you want to focus on improving your endurance or love to gather data on your workouts and health.
-For health benefits this is not mandatory and a simple fitness tracker can essentially do the same thing.
+For health benefits, this is not mandatory and a simple fitness tracker can essentially do the same thing.
 I think the best fitness tracker for seniors with a heart rate monitoring is the Fitbit Charge 3.

 Another common use of treadmills is rehabilitation.
 If you are recovering from a stroke, accident or surgery, a treadmill can help you re-learn, improve and maintain your ability to walk.

 Treadmill are also super easy to set up and use.
 Once you have everything set up, you need minimal equipment.
 A pair of high quality running shoes is generally all you need.